Wednesday, December 8, 2010

 I think it's time I embraced who I really am -- the me before I went through that phase when I realized that being me was the ultimate boredom.
 Maybe it's the right moment to go back and re-assess the things I truly am before I craved for affirmation from others.

+Somewhere along the way I think I took a wrong turn and thought that having people tell me my worth would actually prove my worth.
 But I don't think it works that way.
 I should learn to be more assured of who I really am instead of trying to have people praise me.
 It's never that fulfilling anyway.
 The more I fill myself of these empty words, the easier I'll crumble.
 I don't need that.

 I just need to be myself.
 Plain and simple.
 I don't need attention.
 I should be just happy being me.